nxp-mcuxpresso/mcuxsdk-doc/develop/sdk/platform_library.md

     MIMXRT1176@cm7: []
 ```

-It uses the mcux_platformlib/contents/toolchains to specify the basic toolchains and build configurations it supports.
-Extra device specific toolchains and build configurations are specified in "devices" hash data just like "boards" for board examples.
+It uses the `mcux_platformlib/contents/toolchains` to specify the basic toolchains and build configurations it supports.
+Extra device specific toolchains and build configurations are specified in `devices` hash data just like `boards` for board examples.